DOI-ONRR/doi-extractives-data/_states/AK.md

 state_revenue_year: 2015

-locality_name: 'Borough or Census Area'
+locality_name: 'Borough or census area'

 case_study_link: |
     For a detailed view of how oil extraction affects communities in Alaska, read more about [North Slope Borough](/case-studies/north-slope/).